Passata di pomdoro ๐ฎ๐น ๐ธ๐ฒ ๐ป๐ฆ

 Compared to passata, tomato pulp is not strained or cooked; it is simply peeled and pulped, resulting in larger, chunkier pieces.
 Tomato paste is prepared in a manner similar to passata, but the final product is much thicker due to a higher degree of water evaporation, giving it a denser and more concentrated texture.

-Production methods for tomato purée
+Production methods for passata di pomodoro

-Homemade tomato passata
+Homemade passata di pomdoro

 - 2.5 kg